-The Joseph Varga School (JVS) is a registered special education school, which caters specifically for children with a diagnosis of an Autism Spectrum Disorder (ASD).
+The Joseph Varga School (JVS) is a registered special education school, which caters specifically for 'at risk' children with a diagnosis of Autism Spectrum Disorder (ASD) and/or other sensory, physical, Intellectual, or emotional disabilities.

 JVS provides a welcoming, accepting, safe and supporting environment that has a 'family feel'.
 Many children who have previously 'fallen through the gaps' of mainstream schooling have excelled in the environment unique to our little school.